 Icon Explanation: The Holy Chinese Martyrs & The Boxer Rebellion

-The following explanation of the icon, "The Holy Chinese Martyrs & The Boxer Rebellion", is taken
+The following explanation of the icon, "The Holy Chinese Martyrs & The Boxer Rebellion", is reproduced here from the

 The Orthodox Church believes that the icon is a window into heaven.
 In other words the icon makes visible

 the very real but invisible reality of Christ and the saints.
 The Orthodox Church also believes that the